StefanieSwz/fake-news-classification/README.md

 ### Models

-We will focus on transformer-based models, specifically BERT and SBERT:
+We focus on transformer-based models, specifically BERT and SBERT:
 1. **DistilBERT**: Distilled version of BERT without fine-tuning on the training data should serve as baseline model.

 2. **BERT**: BERT is pre-trained on a large corpus and we will further fine-tune the model for our specific tasks of fake news classification.
 Its contextual embeddings will help improve the classifier's accuracy in distinguishing real and fake news.